 If you qualify, you may exclude all or a part of the income you received during the year from taxable pensions, annuities and IRA withdrawals.
-If you and/or your spouse are 62 years of age and did not report any income on line 19a, you may still qualify for the "Other Retirement Income Exclusion."
-See the instructions for Line 27b on page 14.
+If you and/or your spouse are 62 years of age at the end of the tax year and did not report any income on Line 19a, you may still qualify for the "Other Retirement Income Exclusion."
+See the instructions for Line 28 on page 17.